trishanku-org/heaven/README.md

 ## Next

 This project is a proof of concept.
-A lot more work is required make it efficient and productive.
+A lot more work is required to make it efficient and productive.
 There are different possible applications for such an approach of loosely co-ordinating independent controllers.
 Please reach out at [@AmshumanKR](https://twitter.com/AmshumanKR) (Twitter) or here in the GitHub [issues](https://github.com/trishanku-org/heaven/issues) if interested in collaborating.